 Another way to tell if shoes are too big is to feel for the side gaps in the shoe while seated.
 If you are able to compress the sides inward, then the shoe is too wide.

-Tips To Make Shoes Fit for Narrow Feet
+Tips On How To Make Shoes That Are Too Big Fit

 If you find the perfect pair of shoes that you fell in love with, but you are a little discouraged because they do not come in narrow width, there are a few options to make them fit better temporarily.
 Although the best thing to do to fit narrow feet is to buy narrow width shoes, there are a few other techniques you can try to get regular shoes to fit your narrow width foot.
 If you have narrow feet, try following these suggestions for skinny feet problems to reduce irritation and pain with your normal width shoes.